woowacourse-precourse/javascript-baseball/docs/README.md

 - declare the class's variable: this._computer , this._player

 Breaks $App.this_computer and $App.this_player, which was declared in $App.setting move to $App.constructor

+feat($App): play method

+Added new method 'play' to $App:
+- start the baseball game: setting
+- add other methods for the game

+Breaks $App.play, which was added